Fiat Panda: First facelift (141a; 1986)

 April 1986 saw the introduction of a 1301 cc diesel engine with 37 PS.
 This was a detuned version of the Brazilian engine also used in the 127/Uno.
 Fitted as standard with a five-speed gearbox it was only available in the basic "L" trim and was available until 1989 (until 1994 in the van versions).

 A van variant of the Panda was introduced, with both petrol and diesel engines.
-The van eliminated rear seats and featured rear windows replaced with plastic blanking panels and a small, black, steel extension with side hinged doors —in lieu of a hatch tailgate.
+The van eliminated rear seats and featured rear windows replaced with plastic blanking panels and a small, black, steel extension with side hinged doors in lieu of a hatch tailgate.
 Neither the van nor the diesel was available in right-hand-drive markets.

 In 1987, an entry-level model badged "Panda Young" was added to the range.
-This was essentially an L spec car with a 769 cc OHV engine based on the old 903 cc push-rod FIAT 100 engine and producing the same 34 bhp (25 kW) as the more sophisticated 769 cc FIRE unit.
-The Panda 4x4 Sisley limited edition was also released, based on the standard 4x4, with metallic paint, inclinometer, white painted wheels, roof rack, headlamp washers, bonnet scoop, "Sisley" badging and trim.
+This was essentially an L spec car with a 769 cc OHV engine based on the old 903 cc push-rod Fiat 100 engine, producing the same 34 PS as the more sophisticated 769 cc FIRE unit.
+The Panda 4x4 Sisley limited edition was also released, based on the standard 4x4, with metallic paint, inclinometer, white painted wheels, roof rack, headlamp washers, bonnet scoop, and "Sisley" badging and trim.
 Although originally limited to the production of only 500, in 1989 the Sisley model became a permanent model.